Value Propositions | 6 Great Examples and 3 Common Mistakes

 As soon as you land on WordPress, it’s immediately clear that this service will help you build a website.
 Even as you scroll, you’re reminded that you are here because you’re interested in building one.

-value-proposition-wordpress Why it works: WordPress works as an all-in-one platform for people looking to build a website, sell their product or even start a blog, and as you scroll down the page, all these elements are highlighted accordingly.
+Why it works: WordPress works as an all-in-one platform for people looking to build a website, sell their product or even start a blog, and as you scroll down the page, all these elements are highlighted accordingly.
 For someone new to this process, the value prop also points out how easy it is with WordPress.
-When comparing to competitors, this could be a major selling point.
+When comparing to competitors, this could be a major selling point for different segments of the target audience.

 Unbounce is another example of a value prop that explicitly hits on a pain point: driving more conversions.
-This website is clearly geared toward marketers looking to improve conversions with A/B testing in a way that doesn't require them to wait on developers.
+This website is clearly geared toward marketers looking to improve conversions with A/B testing in a way that doesn’t require them to wait on developers, showcasing its own value proposition effectively.

 Groove is a customer support tool, and then some.
-Groove's value is that it can help your business grow without leaving your customers behind.
+Groove’s value is that it can help your business grow without leaving your customers behind by utilizing a value proposition canvas to analyze customer jobs, pains, and gains.

 Most Common Value Proposition Mistakes